openvinotoolkit/open_model_zoo/models/public/yolact-resnet50-fpn-pytorch/yolact-resnet50-fpn-pytorch.md

 ### Converted Model

-Converted model outputs are the same like in original model.
+Converted model outputs are the same as in the original model.

 ## Legal Information